Table of Contents

 There is no cure for Fragile X syndrome.
-However, certain therapies can help with the symptoms of the disorder.
+Certain therapies can help with the symptoms of the disorder.
 This includes physical, occupational, and speech therapy.
 Special education services can help with academic and learning challenges.
-It also can help with behavior.
-The earlier a person with Fragile X syndrome receives therapy, the better.
+They also can help with behavior.
+A young child’s brain is still growing.
+So, the earlier a child with Fragile X syndrome receives therapy, the better.

 Living with Fragile X syndrome

 Living with Fragile X syndrome is similar to living with any type of intellectual disability.
-Therapies and special education are designed to help the person diagnosed with Fragile X syndrome to be as independent as possible.
+Therapies and special education are designed to help the person to be as independent as possible.
 Independence depends on the severity of the diagnosis.
 For mild cases, the earlier the person receives therapy, the better their chances of being independent as they become an adult.

 Questions to ask your doctor

-- If either parent carries the Fragile X syndrome gene, how likely is it you will pass it on to your child?
+- If I carry the Fragile X syndrome gene, how likely is it I will pass it on to my child?